harrison-anth/sc_msi/README.md

 (Alternate contacts can be found on my github profile)

 ### License information
-MIT; see LICENSE file for more information.
+MIT with attribution and commercial use restriction; see LICENSE file for more information.

 ## Repository information